 - Wondering why my throat was burning of a night and finding out that’s reflux for you.

-- Having hubs have to cut my dinner up towards the end because the carpel tunnel syndrome meant I couldn’t grip properly or feel my damn hands through the pins and needles.
+- Having hubs have to cut my dinner up towards the end because the carpal tunnel syndrome meant I couldn’t grip properly or feel my damn hands through the pins and needles.
 Gave him good practice for the toddler years.

 Oh the joys.
 Until next time…..